Aggregate capacity of TCLs with cycling constraints: Introduction

+This work extends our recent work~\cite{CoffmanAggregate:CDC:19} in the following two ways.
+The reference planning problem developed here is convex and independent of the coordination algorithm used, whereas the one in~\cite{CoffmanAggregate:CDC:19} is non-convex and only applicable to a specific coordination algorithm.
+A preliminary version of this paper is published in~\cite{coffmanFlexibility_ACC:2020}.
+The results in~\cite{coffmanFlexibility_ACC:2020} is for strictly homogeneous loads, which is extended to a class of heterogeneous loads here.
+A more extensive numerical investigation is included here to demonstrate the effectiveness of the method, especially with heterogeneous loads.

-The paper proceeds as follows: Section~\ref{sec:invTCL} describes the individual TCLs QoS and models, Section~\ref{sec:aggQuans} describes quantities for $N$ TCLs, Section~\ref{sec:propMethod} describes the derived aggregate capacity constraints, Section~\ref{sec:propRefGen} and Section~\ref{sec:altRefGen} describes the proposed and alternative reference planning methods, respectively, and Section~\ref{sec:numExp} reports the results of the numerical experiments.
+The paper proceeds as follows: Section~\ref{sec:invTCL} contains descriptions of individual TCL behavior, Section~\ref{sec:aggQuans} contains descriptions of aggregate TCL behavior, and Section~\ref{sec:propMethod} contains the derived aggregate capacity constraints.
+In Section \ref{sec:propRefGen}, the proposed reference planning method is described.
+Lastly, Section~\ref{sec:numExp} reports the results of numerical experiments.

 \ifx 0